 Shopify has been continuously updating their functionality.
 Here are some of the most exciting new features we would like to share with you.
 For more information, please visit Shopify changelog.

-Now, let’s take a closer look at each aspect of this platform.
+Now, let’s take a closer look at several outstanding features of this platform.

 Ease of use